cspa-exam/tsc/members/README.md

 ### INDUSTRY SEATS (20)

+Note: due to additional interest, we have added 5 more seats for a total of 20 this first term.

 **Mohammad Almalkawi**
 https://www.linkedin.com/in/almalkawi/
 Technical lead at a leading crypto startup, previously at Twitter, Quip, Microsoft and Google.
 UIUC alum.